 “They got me higher rents than I thought I could get and they did a great job of getting quality tenants,” she says.

 But if you want to attempt renting your old house, looking for the right tenants can be quite time consuming.
-You need to check references, you need to show the home sometimes over and over again, you need to figure out a lease, and then you need to see if you can be happy with these people living in your home.
+You need to check references and credit scores, you need to show the home sometimes over and over again, you need to figure out a lease agreement, and then you need to see if you can be happy with these people living in your home.
+Property management can help with this.

 “The majority of people renting their old homes find it to be cash positive.
 They have somebody paying off that asset.
 Eventually, that asset will be mortgage free, and you can sell it or have money for retirement or to buy another house,” she says.